mrfrank8176/plainEnglishCoding/README.md

 - users must provide informative documentation (i.e., docstrings) for all functions and classes that they define.

 # Example Use cases
+## Information Look-Up through Chats in the Notebook

 # Conclusion